Papercutting: Switzerland

 There is a Swiss tradition of papercutting, especially in the Pays-d'Enhaut.

 Other

 Silhouette can refer to the art of cutting outlines or portraits out of black paper.
 Modern-day papercutters typically follow one or more of the "traditional" styles listed above, while others have begun to expand the art into new styles, motifs, and designs.
-Contemporary papercutting is also sometimes associated with the art of stenciling, itself being derived from techniques used in graffiti art.
+Contemporary papercutting is also sometimes associated with the art of stenciling, itself being derived from the techniques used in graffiti art.
 The use of hand-cut stencils in graffiti art has received international attention in recent years due in part to the artist Banksy.